Oral Health

 Your doctor may prescribe an antibiotic to prevent the infection from spreading.
 Antibiotics can be prescribed before, during, and after the incision and drainage procedure.

-Antibiotics can help clear up the remaining infection.
-They don't cure abscesses on their own.
+Antibiotics can help clear up any remaining infection but don’t cure abscesses.
 If the infection is severe, you may require IV antibiotics and hospitalization.

 Apicoectomy

 Sometimes, your toothache and infection may persist after a root canal.
-If so, you may need an apicoectomy, a minor dental surgery.
-It removes the tip of the tooth's root, known as the apex.
+If so, you may need an apicoectomy, which is a minor dental surgery.

 An apicoectomy involves a surgical incision at the root of the gums, drilling away a portion of the end of the tooth root.
 This procedure removes any infected tissue and seals the tooth from the root end.